 We find mediation often reconciles differences, at significantly lower cost.

 There are many issues to resolve.
-Thus there is scope for negotiation, and solutions that deliver greater value than a court’s.
+Thus there is scope for negotiation, and solutions that deliver greater value than going to court.

 If a partnership is insolvent, then an Insolvency Practitioner must be appointed.
 The final dissolution agreement usually covers:

 - Which partner(s) take over the business name, existing clients, work in progress.

 - Intellectual property – if valuable, establish intellectual property ownership to avoid subsequent infringement claims.

 - Distribution of assets, e.g stock, customer lists and contact details;

 - Final partnership accounts – including final tax payments, which are often complex and management of the partnership’s records.

 - Compliance with statutory and professional obligations.

 - Continuing professional indemnity insurance e.g. run-off insurance.

 It is often difficult to remove a partner.
-Often in a partnership that comprises at least three partners, some partners may want to expel a partner.
+Often in a partnership that comprises at least 3 partners, some partners may want to expel a partner.
 This is possible, if the partnership agreement gives the group this power.